graphql-java-generator/graphql-maven-plugin-project/README.md

 * Is based directly on [graphql-java](https://www.graphql-java.com/), and a clone of [graphql-java-spring](https://github.com/graphql-java/graphql-java-spring).
 * Is not compatible with Spring Boot 3

-The 2.x version: _About to be released_  (TODO: update when 2.x is released)
+The 2.x version: _About to be released_  (TODO: update this when 2.x is released)
 * Is based on [spring-graphql](https://spring.io/projects/spring-graphql)
 * Is compatible with Spring Boot 3
 * Almost compatible with projects based on the versions 1.x of this plugin